SUNY Board of Trustees and Chancellor Statement on Speaker Appearance at UB

 About the State University of New York

-The State University of New York is the largest comprehensive system of higher education in the United States, and more than 95 percent of all New Yorkers live within 30 miles of any one of SUNY's 64 colleges and universities.
-Across the system, SUNY has four academic health centers, five hospitals, four medical schools, two dental schools, a law school, the state’s only college of optometry, and manages one US Department of Energy National Laboratory.
-In total, SUNY serves about 1.3 million students amongst its entire portfolio of credit- and non-credit bearing courses and programs, continuing education, and community outreach programs.
+The State University of New York is the largest comprehensive system of higher education in the United States, and more than 95 percent of all New Yorkers live within 30 miles of any one of SUNY’s 64 colleges and universities.
+Across the system, SUNY has four academic health centers, five hospitals, four medical schools, two dental schools, a law school, the country’s oldest school of maritime, the state's only college of optometry, 12 Educational Opportunity Centers, over 30 ATTAIN digital literacy labs, and manages one US Department of Energy National Laboratory.
+In total, SUNY serves about 1.7 million students across its portfolio of credit- and non-credit-bearing courses and programs, continuing education, and community outreach programs.
 SUNY oversees nearly a quarter of academic research in New York.
-Research expenditures system-wide are nearly $1.1 billion in fiscal year 2021, including significant contributions from students and faculty.
-There are more than three million SUNY alumni worldwide, and one in three New Yorkers with a college degree is a SUNY alum.
-To learn more about how SUNY creates opportunity, visit suny.edu.
+Research expenditures system-wide are nearly $1.5 billion in fiscal year 2025, including significant contributions from students and faculty.
+There are more than three million SUNY alumni worldwide, and annually one in three New Yorkers who earn a college degree is a SUNY alum.
+To learn more about how SUNY creates opportunities, visit suny.edu.

 Share this: